A COVID-19 Relief Fund for our Dallas/Fort Worth Union Musicians

 In recent weeks, COVID-19 has devastated our music community, leaving thousands of musicians without work and an uncertain future.

-You can help to sustain the basic needs of our Dallas/Fort Worth union musicians through this time of emergency
+We can help to sustain the basic needs of our Dallas/Fort Worth union musicians through this time of emergency

 Music, Music, Music!
 It has been the one constant, along with food, water and shelter, that sustains life.